hayasilin/github-search-ios/README.md

 - This is a demo project of using GitHub API to make a iOS app contains functions listed below:
   - Implement incremental search
-  - Use URLSession to fulfill API request
+  - Use pure URLSession to fulfill API request
   - Implement API request throttling

 - Githu API used by the project: